lwandokewute/Final-Year-Research-Project/Flotation Database/README.txt

 Department: Department of Electrical Engineering
 Date: 27 October 2021

-This folder contains the Microsoft Access database file for project.
+This folder contains the Microsoft Access database file for the project.